bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 .. bokeh-plot:: docs/user_guide/examples/styling_legend_location.py
     :source-position: above

-Outside the Plot Area
+Outside the plot area
 '''''''''''''''''''''

-It is also possible to position a legend outside the central area, by using the ``add_layout`` method of plots, but doing so requires creating the |Legend|
+To position a legend outside the central area, use the ``add_layout`` method of a plot.
+This requires creating the |Legend| object directly:
-object directly:

 .. bokeh-plot:: docs/user_guide/examples/styling_legend_location_outside.py
     :source-position: above

-In this use-case, the location must be specified absolutely.
-Future releases will add additional options for laying out legend positions.
+In this use-case, you need to specify the legend's location in absolute terms.
+Future releases will add additional options to customize legend positions.

 Title
 ~~~~~

-Legends can have a title, specified by the ``title`` property:
+To add or change a legend's title, use its ``title`` property:

 .. code:: python

     plot.legend.title = "Division"

-The visual appearance of the legend title is controlled by a collection of
+To control the visual appearance of the legend title, use a collection of
 `Text Properties`_, prefixed with ``title_``.
 For instance, to set the font
 style of the legend, use ``title_text_font_style``.

-The distance to separate the title from the rest of the legend (in pixels)
+To set the distance between the title and the rest of the legend (in pixels),
-is controlled by the ``title_standoff`` property.
+use the ``title_standoff`` property.

 .. bokeh-plot:: docs/user_guide/examples/styling_legend_title.py
     :source-position: above